THE VOLGA GERMANS IN PORTLAND

 John, Mary, Conrad, Johannes, Elisabeth, William and Samuel Treber.

-John W. and Elisabeth Treber home at 314 Failing Street (now 84 NE Failing Street).
-Elisabeth standing on the porch.
+John W. and Elisabeth Treber's home at 314 Failing Street (now 84 NE Failing Street).
+Elisabeth is standing on the porch.
+The house remains as of 2025.

 Wedding portrait of Mary Treber and James Beall on October 5, 1912.